 - The de-fatted skin may become excessively dry.

 - The surface horny cells may be loosened, disturbing barrier function and allowing more water loss.
 The skin becomes more permeable to chemicals.

 - Dry skin is more prone to infection with Staphylococcus aureus, resulting in impetigo.

 - Irritant contact dermatitis (red, dry, chafed skin) may develop.
 This may be provoked by the dry skin itself, or by a particular surfactant in the cleanser.
-Sodium lauryl sulphate is more irritating than sodium laureth sulphate for example.
+Sodium lauryl sulphate is more irritating than sodium laureth sulphate.
 Cleansers designed to treat acne should be used with caution if leave-on acne products are used as well: too much treatment will result in excessive dryness and irritation.

-- Stinging is particularly likely with alcohols, gels, alphahydroxy acids or other additives
+- Stinging is particularly likely with alcohols, gels, alpha-hydroxy acids and other additives

 - Contact urticaria (immediate redness, itching and swelling) may arise due to fragrance, preservative or benzoyl peroxide.

-- Scrubbing may break open comedones (blocked pores) forming inflamed acne pimples.
+- Scrubbing may break open comedones resulting in inflammatory acne.

 - Applying a thick moisturiser to compensate for dryness could also aggravate acne.

 - Allergic contact dermatitis may rarely develop to a component of the cleanser.